-The Miller Lab studies how the various isoforms of the protein tau affect neurodegeneration.
-We employ RNA-targeted therapeutic strategies using antisense oligonucleotides to develop therapies for dementias involving the tau protein as well as for TREM-2.
+The Miller Lab studies how different proteins, including tau and TREM2, affect neurodegeneration.
+We employ RNA-targeted therapeutic strategies using antisense oligonucleotides to understand disease processes and develop therapies for dementias.

 Antisense oligonucleotides for tau-related disorders and dementias

 The Miller Lab is currently investigating the therapeutic ability of antisense oligonucleotides (ASOs) to target tau in dementias.
 ASOs are small DNA-like molecules that target specific genes to prevent the production of a protein or change the expression of protein isoforms.
 We have designed ASOs that either lower tau or direct alternative splicing of the MAPT gene and use these methods to interrogate various mechanisms of neurodegenerative disease.

 We have previously shown that lowering tau protein in healthy adult mice can reduce seizure severity, suggesting tau plays an important role in modulating neuronal hyperexcitability (DeVos et al. 2013).
 Using genetic mouse models of dementia, we have also shown that lowering tau in the central nervous system can reverse mutant tau pathology, lessen hippocampal volume loss, prevent functional deficits, and prolong survival (DeVos et al. 2017).
 These data demonstrate that ASOs can be both safe and effective in vivo in models of tau-related disorders and dementia.
 Following this work, a tau-targeted ASO clinical trial for Alzheimer disease (AD) patients was launched (see Biogen press release).
 Our goal is to bring this novel therapeutic strategy to patients with tauopathies.